-A team of day and evening custodians are assigned to Hawthorne High School for routine maintenance, daily custodial duties, and special events preparations.
+One plant manager, eight custodians, and one groundskeeper are assigned to Hawthorne High School for routine maintenance, daily custodial duties, and special events preparations.
 The associate principal in charge of facilities and custodians communicate daily regarding campus cleaning needs and safety concerns.
 The day custodians are responsible for setting up the cafeteria for meals and activities, keeping restrooms clean and stocked, gymnasium cleaning, removing debris and emptying trash receptacles, and addressing minor repairs and maintenance issues.
-The day custodians check restrooms twice a day as a proactive approach in keeping restrooms fully stocked, safe, and sanitary.
+The day custodians check restrooms every two hours as a proactive approach in keeping restrooms fully stocked, safe, and sanitary.
 Evening custodians are responsible for daily comprehensive cleaning of classrooms, office areas, library, career center, locker rooms, gymnasium, restrooms, and other areas as assigned.
+The groundskeeper is responsible for daily landscaping and irrigation maintenance.
+A crew of skilled groundskeepers visits Hawthorne High School on a rotational basis for large scale mowing, scrubbing, and